opendatalu/datagouvlu-pages/pages/en/publishing.md

 For Luxembourg, the application of the [Creative Commons](https://creativecommons.org/) family of licenses is strongly advocated, with a clear preference for the [Creative Commons Zero CC0](https://creativecommons.org/publicdomain/zero/1.0/deed) license: this is the "no copyright reserved" option in the Creative Commons toolkit and effectively means relinquishing all copyright and similar rights that you hold in a work and dedicating those rights to the [public domain](https://wiki.creativecommons.org/wiki/Public_domain).

+To find out more about this, see our [Open data fact sheet on the use of licenses](fact-sheets/licenses.md).

 ### Make Data Available (Technical Openness)

 Open data needs to be available in bulk in a [machine-readable](http://opendatahandbook.org/glossary/en/terms/machine-readable/) format.